-(3) Expiration of the certificate of registration does not relieve the registrant of the requirements of this chapter.
+(3) The expiration of the certificate of registration does not relieve the registrant of the requirements of this chapter.

 (q) Termination of certificates of registration.

 (1) When a registrant decides to terminate all activities involving radiation machines or services authorized under the certificate of registration, the registrant shall immediately: